cha0sg0d/darkforest-local/README.md

 The **workspaces** allows each [submodule](.gitmodules) to have their own packages and configuration.
 Yarn places all of the packages for each submodule in the top level `node_modules/` folder.

+## Builder's Guide

+For a full tutorial with multiple **quests**, check out the Community Round Builder's [Guide](https://www.notion.so/Community-Round-Builder-s-Guide-4e61127b53684a61abb5ecc52bf00ff0).

 ## Requirements
 * Install [Yarn](https://classic.yarnpkg.com/en/docs/install)
 * Install `node >= 16` [nvm](https://github.com/nvm-sh/nvm)